RevatureLessley/180121_SDET/Week2/MiniProject2/readme.md

 ## Starfleet management system with a mechanic, ships and pilots

 - [x] Data Persistance with JDBC connectivity and Oracle 11g database
+- [X] CallableStatements with stored procedures as well as stored views
 - [x] Create pilots with usernames, passwords and unique IDs
 - [x] Create ships with names, IDs, fuel levels and approval status
 - [x] Mechanic account blocks access to ships until approved by mechanic